WHAT IS DRY EYE DISEASE?

 Dry eye disease is a condition that is quickly becoming an epidemic.
 With smart phones and computer usage, dry eye is expected to increase from affecting 26 million Americans to 55 million within 10 years.
 Dry eye has been shown to affect twice as many women as men.
-Some of the symptoms associated with this disease include burning, itchy, fatigue, blurred vision, light sensitivity, redness, and a sandy/gritty sensation to the eyes.
+Some of the symptoms associated with this disease include burning, itchy, fatigue, blurred vision, light sensitivity, redness, and a sandy/gritty sensation of the eyes.
 Another common symptom can be watery eyes.
 As odd as this may seem, the dryness in the eye will over-stimulate production of tears.
-As we go through the new year, Summit Eye Care’s focus is on helping patients take control of their dryness.

 There are many treatments for Meibomian gland dysfunction.
-One of the treatments recommended is a good fish oil.
-The store shelves make it very difficult for patients to select the correct fish oil.
-This is one product that warrants the phrase “you get what you pay for.”
-Some of the cheaper fish oils are in a form that the body cannot digest and absorb, known as ethyl ester.
+One is to take a daily dose of a good fish oil.
 The better fish oils are the ones that go through an extra purification process that results in the form “triglyceride.”
-This is the first thing patients are told when selecting a fish oil.
 Read your labels, and make sure that it’s a triglyceride form.